free office software

 • Free software as a commercial giveaway

-Many commercial publishers offer free versions of their software, hoping it'll become the industry standard in its category.
-After all, having a product sitting on millions of PCs is a fantastic marketing tool.
-They then try to persuade you to upgrade to 'advanced' or 'corporate' versions.
+Many commercial publishers offer free versions of their software, in the hope that it'll become the industry standard in its category.
+After all, having a product sitting on millions of computers is a fantastic marketing tool.
+Once you've downloaded the free version, the publisher will then try to persuade you to upgrade to a 'premium' or 'professional' version.

-Targeting certain demographics is another long-term tactic – eg, drawing in 'poor' students with free offers, and hoping they'll be willing to pay for the software once graduated.
+Targeting certain demographics is another long-term tactic – eg, drawing in 'poor' students with free offers in the hope that they'll be willing to pay for the software once they've graduated and start earning.

 • Open source software

-As well as being free, here the code used to write the program (effectively the program itself) is available too, so anybody that wants to can work on improving it.
-This has pros and cons.
-It's constantly being honed and updated, but tech support is often limited as there are no big bucks backing it up.
+As well as being free, here the code used to write the program (effectively the program itself) is available free too, so anybody that wants to can adapt or amend the code to suit their requirements.
+This has pros and cons, as while the program can constantly be updated and improved, tech support is often limited as there are no big bucks behind it.

 • Freeware and shareware

-As the name suggests, freeware costs nothing, though some developers request a donation if you like it.
+As the name suggests, freeware is software that costs nothing, though some developers request a donation if you like it.
 The difference is here you can't access the source code, so development is centralised in one location.

-Shareware is similar, except here the software's only free for a limited period, after which you have to either pay to register it, or lose some of the functionality (or have an annoying reminder message pop up every time you use it).
+Shareware is similar, but the software's only free for a limited period, after which you have to either pay for it or lose some of its functionality (and/or have annoying upgrade notifications pop up every time you use it).

 Generally there's less shareware and freeware available as more software goes open source, which is a good thing for people that are easily irritated by 'nag screens' asking you to buy a full version of the product (ie, just about everyone, ever).